flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ![](/blog-images/software-development/architecture/buttons-with-false-dependency.jpg)

 Doesn't that introduce dependencies between those classes?
-After all, if we now change one Ok button color, we'd have to adjust all other Ok buttons.
+After all, if we now change one Ok button's color, we'd have to adjust all other Ok buttons.

 What if the designer would suddenly declare that all buttons are actually unique and *could* have different colors?
 Now the green button colors would stop being dependencies.
 How can a dependency in code fluctuate with the mood of the designer?

 This is not real dependence.
-None of the button classes with green color reference or contain another.
+None of the button classes reference or contain another.
 Whether we "must" change the other buttons when we change one of them depends entirely on our idea of the design and, thereby, on the [value environment](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html).
-So is the concept of an Ok button or at least of an Ok button color a real thing or not?
+So is an Ok button or at least an Ok button color a real concept or not?

 The problem of having to adjust all the button colors arises when we think the concept of an Ok button color exists while we don't express it in code, which means we're lying.
 Would the concept exist in code as well, there would be only one place to change it:

 ![](/blog-images/software-development/architecture/buttons-depending-on-color.jpg)

 Producing untrue code is not the same as introducing dependencies.
 It relates to architecture in so far as it violates the principle that [code expresses value- and tech environment](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html) and that effective code would rather tell the truth.
-In the next discussion, we'll connect that meaning of code with the structural architecture we described here.
+This provides a glimpse of how meaning should determine structure, and we'll tie those two ideas together in our next discussion.